Posted On 04 Oct 2022

 Customer Support Tasks You Can Automate

-- Customer support.
-Organizing customer care using automatically generated help desk tickets can help your customer service team know the order they should respond to inquiries and track the resolutions, saving time and hassle.
+• Customer support: In customer support you can use automatically generated help desk tickets to organize customer care.
+Now, customer service team can save time because they know the order to respond to the inquiries and track resolutions.

-- Email responding.
-You don’t want to send out a robot-generated email to everything in your inbox.
-Still, if you frequently get the same questions over and over, it’s easy to set up canned responses through Gmail, which you can customize with details before sending.
+• Email responding: With this technology you don’t have to send out robot-generated emails to everything in your inbox.
+Still, if you gets stuck in the same situation again and again then set up canned responses through Gmail, which you can customize with details before sending.

 Marketing Tasks You Can Automate